Vailorium/AStar-Algorithim/README.md

 # AStar-Algorithm
-Playing around with getting AStar working on a basic grid
+Playing around with getting A* working on a basic grid

 ## Live Link
 https://vailorium.github.io/AStar-Algorithm/